-A title card is an introductory scene that appears before your video to tell the watcher what the topic or title is.
-Title cards are important to establish what you’re watching, whether it’s the name of the song, the date the film was taken, or the director of the video.
-Here’s an example of a fish video I made with an animated Title Card:
+Title cards are important to introduce what you're about to show, whether it’s the name of the song, the date the film was taken, or the director of the video.

-In software like Final Cut Pro, iMovie, and Adobe, adding a title and exporting your video can take hours and have a steep learning curve.
-In this article, I’ll show you how to add a title to your video in less than 5 minutes using a free, online tool called Kapwing.
-This tutorial has three steps to add a title to your video:
+In software like Final Cut Pro, iMovie, and Adobe, adding a title and exporting your video can take a while to accomplish.
+In this article, I’ll show you how to add a title to your video in less than 5 minutes using Kapwing.
+Here's how you can get started:

 - Add and adjust your text